 - Hardware vulnerabilities are exploitable weaknesses in computer hardware.
-Examples include the Spectre and Meltdown vulnerabilities, which were found in processors manufactured by Intel, ARM and AMD.
+Examples include the Spectre and Meltdown vulnerabilities found in processors manufactured by Intel, ARM and AMD.
 They affected almost every system, including desktops, laptops, servers and smartphones.

-- Software and application vulnerabilities are flaws such as coding errors or software responding to certain requests in unintended ways.
+- Software and application vulnerabilities include coding errors or software responding to certain requests in unintended ways.
 They include CSRF (cross-site request forgery) and XSS (cross-site scripting) vulnerabilities.

 - Zero-day vulnerabilities are security flaws that have been discovered by criminals but are unknown to, and therefore unpatched by, the software vendors.
 The term refers to the number of days the vendor has to address the vulnerability.
 (Zero-day exploits are code that compromise zero-day vulnerabilities.)